cletusdotpy/twitternamewatch/README.md

 ___

+Use: Fill in placeholders in both files, run nameCheck.py
+___

 Limited to one call every ~173 seconds based on API tier limit of 500 app requests per 24 hrs... feel free to turbo if you're feelin lucky